According to a Brazilian who went through this process recently

 Amadora has a good infrastructure of shopping centers and public transportation (bus, train, and subway).
 Besides, it is 14 km away from the center of Lisbon.

 Oeiras is one of the most developed and modern municipalities on the outskirts of Lisbon and has beautiful beaches.
-In addition, it borders the city of Lisbon and has the train and bus as the main means of transportation to the city center.
+In addition, it borders the city of Lisbon and has trains and buses as the main means of transportation to the city center.

 Sintra is a beautiful town with a vast architectural heritage!
 Rental values in the municipality are very diverse, with expensive, medium, and cheap options.
 Not to mention that the train allows you to arrive in Lisbon in approximately 30 minutes, passing through several points in the city.